Beautiful hour-by-hour weather forecast

-Restore purchases on the IiPhone app's purchase screen, and once the watch syncs up with the phone, you should be good to go.
+Restore purchases on the iPhone app's purchase screen, and once the watch syncs up with the phone, you should be good to go.

-Right now, Weathergraph only shows weather for your actual location, but I am working on supporting multiple locations (with favourites for quick access), to be released early 2023.
+Currently, Weathergraph only shows weather for your actual location, but I am working on supporting multiple locations (with favorites for quick access), to be released early 2023.

 Not yet, but government alerts are on the roadmap.

-I have read up on Live activities, but so far they can only be started by some action inside the already opened app - so, the Uber app can start the live activity when you summon the car, but the app running in the background cannot.
+I have read up on Live activities, but so far they can only be started by some action inside the already opened app.
+For example, the Uber app can start the live activity when you summon the car, but the app running in the background cannot.

-Therefore, the nice use case I can imagine, where Weathergraph would automatically start a live activity with a precipitation warning when the rain is on the way, cannot happen with the current rules.
+Therefore, the nice use case, where Weathergraph would automatically start a live activity with a precipitation warning when the rain is on the way, cannot happen with the current rules.